In between the South Tyrol and the Lombardia

 For cyclists seeking epic ascents and breathtaking alpine landscapes, there are few better places to base yourself than Bormio.
 This mountain town is the gateway to iconic climbs like the Stelvio, Gavia, and Mortirolo, making it a dream destination for road cyclists.

 The Passo dello Stelvio is one of the most famous mountain passes in the world, featuring 48 switchbacks from Prato and a spectacular descent into Bormio.
+Every year the Stelvio Bike Day attracts cyclists from near and far to tackle this epic climb free of cars.
 Riders can also tackle the nearby Passo Gavia, with its remote, high-altitude roads, or the Passo di Mortirolo climb, notorious for its steep gradients.

 For those who want comfort after a long ride, our partner bike hotels in Bormio cater specifically to cyclists, offering bike storage, wellness spas, and fantastic breakfast.